Subscribe, Share, Like, Comment…be the voice of Free Press

 The Gregorian calendar was developed by Pope Gregory XIII in the year 1582 AD, almost 1000 years after Muslims had received their own calendar.
-Pope decided to mark the beginning of a year on 1st January to celebrate circumcision of Prophet Isa (A.S.), making the Christians observe the change of year with an event that was historic for them, but still there were no rejoicing and celebrations attached to it by Pope.
-Observing change is a pagan tradition attributed to the two headed deity Janus, who according to pagan beliefs and practices is the god of change.
-Change of year became a festive event due to its importance in pagan traditions, this was still era of ignorance or Jahilia.
-Islamic celebrations are prominently dedicated to greater good and they are required be put into context of human welfare.
+Pope decided to mark the beginning of a year on 1st January to celebrate circumcision of Prophet Isa (A.S.), making the Christians observe the change of year with an event that was historic for them, but still, there were no rejoicing and celebrations attached to it by Pope.
+Observing change is a pagan tradition attributed to the two-headed deity Janus, who according to pagan beliefs and practices is the god of change.
+Change of year became a festive event due to its importance in pagan traditions, this was still the era of ignorance or Jahilia.
+Islamic celebrations are prominently dedicated to greater good and they are required to be put into the context of human welfare.
 The Eid festivals mark the sacred events of Islamic history and encourage the believers to pray more as compared to usual days and provide help to those who really need help.
-Celebrating new year doesn’t make a difference to humane purposes of Islamic festivity, instead this celebration detaches those celebrating from rest of the community, defying the purpose of celebration.
+Celebrating new year doesn’t make a difference to humane purposes of Islamic festivity, instead, this celebration detaches those celebrating from rest of the community, defying the purpose of celebration.

 Also, Read:Aftermath of the Battle Of Karbala